-6.2.
-Voting and Quorums
+5.3.
+Voting

-Unless otherwise stated in this Charter, the positive vote of any four (4) Directors is necessary to act.
-Voting may take place in person, online, or by telephone conferencing.
-The Chairperson may open voting by notifying all Directors of a proposed motion and allowing a reasonable time for all Directors to respond, offer discussion and vote.
-In no case shall the amount of time for Directors to cast votes be less than 48 hours or more than one week.
+Voting may take place during a regular Meeting of the Department or an out-of-session vote may be called by the Chairperson or an Executive via email.
+In the case of an out-of-session vote, the Chairperson may open voting by notifying all voting members of a proposed motion and allowing a reasonable time for all voting members to respond, offer discussion, and vote.
+In no case shall the amount of time for voting members to cast out-of-session votes be less than 48 hours or more than one week.